norvig/paip-lisp/docs/chapter5.md

 `      (What other feelings do you have?))))`

-Finally we are ready to define ELIZA !!!(span) {:.smallcaps} proper.
+Finally we are ready to define ELIZA proper.
 As we said earlier, the main program should be a loop that reads input, transforms it, and prints the result.
 Transformation is done primarily by finding some rule such that its pattern matches the input, and then substituting the variables into the rule's response.
 The program is summarized in [figure  5.1](#f0010).